ZhongkuiMa/ZhongkuiMa.github.io/_sources/about.rst

 `PRIMA (POPL'22) <https://dl.acm.org/doi/pdf/10.1145/3498704>`_.
 I focused on propagation-based models and LP
 (`linear programming <https://en.wikipedia.org/wiki/Linear_programming>`_)-based models.
-*This is a start point for me to study neural network verification.*
+This is a *start point* for me to study neural network verification.
-Even though I began with from the view of *abstract interpretation* of *software verification* and It is a good start, I think it changes to the view of *optimization* and *computational geometry* after that.
+Even though I began with from the view of *abstract interpretation* of *software verification* and it is a good start, I think it changes to the view of *optimization* and *computational geometry* after that.
 (After that, I think *neural network verification* has been transformed into an *optimization* problem with taking the advantage of *automatic differentiation* of modern deep learning frameworks like `Pytorch <https://pytorch.org/>`_ with GPU power.)
 Actually, I have finished the main part fo the first paper `ReLU Hull Approximation <https://dl.acm.org/doi/10.1145/3632917>`_ in my master's thesis and it is later accepted by POPL'24 in my PhD study.